Jocy99/E-Commerce/README.md

 ## Testing

 You can use Insomnia or Postman to test the API routes, including GET, POST, PUT, and DELETE operations, to verify its functionality.
+Here is the link to the walkthrough video. chrome-extension://mmeijimgabbpbgpdklnllpncmdofkcpn/app.html#/files/e57d5712-6454-4e6e-y076-57e206bb813b

 ## Contributing